 Articles tagged middle grade

 Valentine’s Day/Nor’easter edition!
 Just got in from shoveling, so let’s start with a pick-me up: Those kids reading aloud to shelter cats that went viral this week.
 The Animal Rescue League of Berks County, PA started a Book Buddies program when their program coordinator noticed her son preferred reading to a feline audience.
+From their website: … Continued

 I was one of those kids who secretly stayed up past her bedtime and read books under her blanket with a flashlight.
 Nearly twenty years later, not much has changed.